Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

 ### Download the results

 Results from the online PPP can be downloaded as a ZIP file by pressing the **_Download_** button.
+See `README.txt` in the ZIP file for the content.

 ### Table of the results

-A table including the following information will be displayed, and its contents will be changed by dragging the slider above.
+A table including the following information will be displayed.
+The table contents change interactively with the draggable slider(s) above the table.

 | Name                 | Unit      | Description                                                                                                        |
 |----------------------|-----------|--------------------------------------------------------------------------------------------------------------------|